marvintv/iweather/README.md

 # iWeather
-A React Native based weather application for iOS and Android devices Smaple image of the app: http://i.imgur.com/m7CaXQv.png
+A React Native based weather application for iOS and Android devices Sample image of the app: http://i.imgur.com/m7CaXQv.png

 ### Why did I choose to make this app?
 I was driven to learn to learn more about mobile developing recently.
 So I decided to make my own weather app, what better way is there to learn?